emca-it/Energy-Log-Server-6.x/20-00-00-Agents_module/20-00-00-Agents_module.md

 		|connection_timeout   |Agent and Masteragent |No       |5                      |Timeout for https calls given in seconds.    |
 		|connection_reconnect |Agent and Masteragent |No       |5                      |Time in seconds that the agent should try to connect to the Logstash if error occur |

-## Installing the agent software ##
+## Installing agent software ##

 The Agent's software requires the correct installation of a Java Runtime Environment.
 The software has been tested on Oracle Java 8.
 It is recommended to run the Agent as a service in a given operating system.

-1. Generating the certificates - EDIT DOMAIN, DOMAIN_IP - use this scripts (from ./certificates directory 1/2/3.)"
+1. Generating the certificates - EDIT DOMAIN, DOMAIN_IP - use this scripts:

+    - create CA certificate and key:

     ```bash
     #!/bin/bash